mpariente/fastmp/_posts/2020-11-08-huion-h950p-with-linux.md

 ---
 toc: true
 layout: post
-description:
+description: Installing and customization of the Huion 950p graphic tablet.
 categories: [markdown]
-title: Installing the Huion 950p graphic tablet in Linux
+title: Huion 950p graphic tablet in Linux
 ---

 All these were tested on Ubuntu 20.04 but the distro shouldn't make a big